Research Interests: macroeconomics, financial markets, quantitative macro-finance models, corporate investment and leverage

 Abstract: We develop a tractable general equilibrium model that captures the interplay between nominal long-term corporate debt, inflation, and real aggregates.
 We show that unanticipated inflation changes the real burden of debt and, more significantly, leads to a debt overhang that distorts future investment and production decisions.
 For these effects to be both large and very persistent it is essential that debt maturity exceeds one period.
 We also show that interest rate rules can help stabilize our economy.

-FNCE 101 is an intermediate-level course in macroeconomics and the global economy, including topics in monetary and international economics.
+This is an intermediate-level course in macroeconomics and the global economy, including topics in monetary and international economics.
 The goal is to provide a unified framework for understanding macroeconomic events and policy, which govern the global economic environment of business.
 The course analyzes the determinants and behavior of employment, production, demand and profits; inflation, interest rates, asset prices, and wages; exchange rates and international flows of goods and assets; including the interaction of the real economy with monetary policy and the financial system.
 The analysis is applied to current events, both in the US and abroad.
-HONORS FNCE 101 is only offered in the Fall semester.
-Registration for this class is through an application process.
-Please go to: https:fnce.wharton.upenn.edu/programs-course-applications, This course presents the analysis of macroeconomic theory with a current events perspective.
-The material in the class concentrates on lecture notes, which are the primary learning source, and readings from a course packet of articles drawn from journals, magazines, newspapers, and other economic publications.
-The material covered will include: (1) Economic Statistics, GDP, Price Indices,Productivity and the nature of the business cycle, (2) The government budget and Social Security, (3) Monetary policy, The Fed and other Central Banks,(4) Interest rates - indexed bonds and ther term structure (5) Aggregate Demand and the determination of income and interest rate, (6) Money and Inflation - the Velocity Approach, (7) Reaction of Financial Markets to economic data,(8) Inflation, inflationary expectations and the Phillips Curve,(9) Supply-side shocks and macro-dynamics, (10) International Balance of Payments, the current account and capital flows, (11) Determination of Exchange Rates, exchange rate systems, purchasing power and interest rate parity.
+Students cannot receive credit for taking both FNCE 1010 and ECON 2200.
+Wharton students are required to take FNCE 1010.

 Integrates the work of the various courses and familiarizes the student with the tools and techniques of research.

 This course is required for all students except those who, having prior training in macroeconomics, money and banking, and stabilization policy at an intermediate or advanced level, can obtain a waiver by passing an examination.
-The purpose of FNCE 613 is to train the student to think systematically about the current state of the economy and macroeconomic policy, and to be able to evaluate the economic environment within which business and financial decisions are made.
+The purpose of the course is to train students to think systematically about the current state of the economy and macroeconomic policy, and to be able to evaluate the economic environment within which business and financial decisions are made.
 The course emphasizes the use of economic theory to understand the workings of financial markets and the operation and impact of government policies.
-Specifically, the course studies the determinants of the level of national income, employment, investment, interest rates, the supply of money, inflation, exchange rates, and the formulation and operation of stabilization policies.
+We will study the determinants of the level of national income, employment, investment, interest rates, the supply of money, inflation, exchange rates, and the formulation and operation of stabilization policies.

 Independent Study Projects require extensive independent work and a considerable amount of writing.
 ISP in Finance are intended to give students the opportunity to study a particular topic in Finance in greater depth than is covered in the curriculum.
 The application for ISP's should outline a plan of study that requires at least as much work as a typical course in the Finance Department that meets twice a week.
-At a minimum, we need a description of the methodology you intend to employ, a bibliography and description of the data that you will use as well as a list of interim deliverables and dates to ensure that you complete the project within the semester.
-Applications for FNCE 899 ISP's will not be accepted after the THIRD WEEK OF THE SEMESTER.
-You must submit your Finance ISP request using the Finance Department's ISP form located at https://fnce.wharton.upenn.edu under the Course ISP section
+Applications for FNCE 8990 ISP's will not be accepted after the THIRD WEEK OF THE SEMESTER.
+ISP's must be supervised by a Standing Faculty member of the Finance Department.

 This is a doctoral level course on macroeconomics, with special emphasis on intertemporal choice under uncertainty and topics related to finance.
 Topics include: optimal consumption and saving, the stochastic growth model, q-theory of investment, (incomplete) risk sharing and asset pricing.
 The course will cover and apply techniques, including dynamic programming, to solve dynamic optimization problems under uncertainty.
 Numerical solution methods are also discussed.